 Tooth bonding is the process of making a tooth-colored resin and applying it over the surface of your existing tooth to make it better blend in with the rest of your smile.
-Dr. Wingate can provide tooth bonding services to meet the cosmetic and restorative needs of many of our patients.
+A general and cosmetic dentist in Garner, Dr. Matthew Jenne can provide tooth bonding services to meet your cosmetic dental needs and for restorative dentistry purposes.

 Tooth Bonding: What to Expect